 Any commands written to the chip during the Embedded Erase algorithm are ignored.
 Note that a hardware reset during the chip erase operation immediately terminates the operation.
-The Chip Erase command sequence should be reinitiated once the device has returned to reading array data, to ensure data integrity.
+The Chip Erase command sequence should be reinitiated once the device returns to reading array data, to ensure data integrity.
 The system can determine the status of the erase operation by using DQ7, DQ6, DQ2, or RY/BY#.
-See "Write Operation Status" for information on these status bits.
+See Write Operation Status, on page 23 for information on these status bits.
 When the Embedded Erase algorithm is complete, the device returns to reading array data and addresses are no longer latched.

-Figure 4 illustrates the algorithm for the erase operation.
+Figure 4, on page 21 illustrates the algorithm for the erase operation.
 See the Erase/Program Operations tables in "AC Characteristics" for parameters, and to the Chip/Sector Erase Operation Timings for timing waveforms.